Amjad-Toama/Advanced-Programming-in-Java/README.md

 This repository contains projects developed as part of an advanced Java programming course.
 The projects cover various aspects of Java, including GUI development, concurrency, and other advanced topics.

-## Project 1: GUI Application - "JavaChat"
+## Project 1: GUI Application - "War Game"

 ### Description
 The War Cards Game project is a simple game application with a graphical user interface (GUI).
 The application demonstrates proficiency in Java Swing for GUI development.